 Toast walnuts in a preheated oven at 350°F for 8 to 10 minutes on a baking tray or a skillet on the range on medium heat for a few minutes until golden brown.

-It would be best if you didn't heat pesto because it can affect the aroma and make it taste not very pleasant and bitter.
+It would be best if you didn't heat it because it can affect the aroma and make it taste not very pleasant and bitter.

 Traditionally, pesto is not vegan since it typically contains Parmesan or Pecorino cheese.
 In addition, rennet, an animal product, is used to curdle the milk from which the cheese is made.
 Vegans and vegetarians do not consume rennet unless it is plant-based.